Right Back (song)

-"Right Back" is a song by American singer Khalid from his 2019 album Free Spirit.
-It was originally recorded as a solo version and charted as an album track in April 2019 before being released as a single in a version featuring American rapper A Boogie wit da Hoodie on August 2, 2019.
+"Right Back" is a song by American singer Khalid from his second studio album Free Spirit (2019).
+It was originally recorded as a solo version and charted as an album track in April before being released as a single featuring American rapper A Boogie wit da Hoodie on August 2.

 Critical reception

 Alex Zidel of HotNewHipHop said the song "already sounded complete but Khalid had a thought: What if we add A Boogie wit da Hoodie to this?
 That would make it a hit, right?
 It turns out that he was correct."